alvarobartt/serving-pytorch-models/README.md

 torchserve --start --ncs --ts-config deployment/config.properties --model-store deployment/model-store --models foodnet=foodnet_resnet18.mar
 ```

+So __torchserve__'s used flags stand for:

-Where the flag `--start` means that you want to start the TorchServe service (deploy the APIs), the flag `--ncs`
+- `--start`: means that you want to start the TorchServe service (deploy the APIs).
-means that you want to disable the snapshot feature (optional), `--ts-config` to include the configuration file
+- `--ncs`: means that you want to disable the snapshot feature (optional).
-which is something optional too, `--model-store` is the directory where the MAR files are stored and
+- `--ts-config`: to include the configuration file which is something optional too.
+- `--model-store`: is the directory where the MAR files are stored.
-`--models` is(are) the name(s) of the model(s) that will be served on the startup, including both an alias
+- `--models`: is(are) the name(s) of the model(s) that will be served on the startup, including both an alias
 which will be the API endpoint of that concrete model and the filename of that model, with format `endpoint=model_name.mar`.

 __Note__: another procedure can be deploying TorchServe first (without defining the models), then registering the model using